SRT31/high-speed-camera/README.md

 Convinced the sensor might be defective, we removed it from the system and connected it to a benchtop power supply.
 When powered this way, passing a hand through the beam triggered the onboard LED.
 However, once reinstalled in the exhibit, it again failed to detect anything.
 Closer inspection revealed the root cause: the wiring in the exhibit had been reversed.
 The wire meant for ground was connected to the positive supply, and the positive lead was connected to ground.
 This wiring error effectively prevented the sensor from operating at all.

 We disassembled the relevant section of the wiring, corrected the connections, and tested again.
 With the wiring fixed, the sensor reliably triggered when a hand passed through the beam.
 Unfortunately, when we powered on the exhibit and tested with water drops, it still did not detect them.
 Even after coloring the water to increase contrast, there was no detection.
-We then realized that the sensor’s detection zone was physically narrowת if the droplet didn’t pass exactly through this beam path, it wouldn’t register.
+We then realized that the sensor’s detection zone was physically narrow, if the droplet didn’t pass exactly through this beam path, it wouldn’t register.
 After carefully adjusting the droplet’s alignment so it passed directly through the beam’s center, the sensor successfully triggered, confirming our suspicion and restoring its functionality.

 With the sensor now operating correctly, our next objective was to connect the Arduino to the Raspberry Pi so the Pi could receive a trigger signal each time a drop was detected.
 This would allow the Pi to start high speed video capture in perfect synchronization with the event.
 On the PCB, the drop sensor’s output is labeled SENSE2, but for the Pi connection we selected the unused SENSE4 interface to avoid interfering with the existing exhibit circuitry.
 On the Arduino side, pin A3 was connected to pin 2 of SENSE4, with pin 3 serving as ground and pin 1 (Vin) left unconnected.
 The Arduino’s ground and the Raspberry Pi’s ground were also tied together to ensure a common reference.